Norway – a driving force and arena for electrification of air travel

 The report was handed over to the Minister at an event hosted by the aircraft engine manufacturer Rolls-Royce in Trondheim on the 5th of March.

-The report recommends that the Government set very specific objectives and that these are supported with measures and instruments in order to achieve the objectives.
+The report recommends that the Government set very specific objectives and that these are supported by measures and instruments in order to achieve the objectives.

 - Norway should be a driving force and arena for the development, testing and early implementation of electrified aircraft